What is home hardening?

 The study is the result of a sixteen-month collaborative effort between NIST, the California Department of Forestry and Fire Protection (CAL FIRE), and the Insurance Institute for Business and Home Safety (IBHS).

-• [Download Here] A series of field experiments were conducted to examine the effects on fire spread toward a structure for combustible fences and mulch under conditions that may be encountered in a wildland-urban interface (WUI) fire.
+[Download Here] A series of field experiments were conducted to examine the effects of fire spread toward a structure with combustible fences and mulch under conditions that may be encountered in a Wildland Urban Interface (WUI) fire.

 The fire behavior of a variety of materials, designs, and configurations were studied under various wind conditions in 187 experiments.